 MHR notes that the HSE has an annual estimates process and its own budgetary and reporting processes.
 MHR calls for the effective planning of budget needs and spends and reiterates the call for fit-for-purpose IT systems.
 Data is essential to supporting the planning and implementation needs of services.
 A National Lead of Mental Health in the HSE, reporting directly to the CEO, would also strengthen the strategic oversight in planning.
-MHR acknowledges the breadth of work undertaken by the HSE Operations Office in Mental Health Commission (MHC), etc. Therefore, strategic planning of budgets and workforce and service improvements needs to be led by a dedicated person in the HSE to support the work of Operations and other teams who are vital to the delivery of mental health services and supports.
+MHR acknowledges the breadth of work undertaken by the HSE Operations Office in Mental Health and the need for responsiveness to the annual reports of the Mental Health Commission (MHC), etc. Therefore, strategic planning of budgets and workforce and service improvements needs to be led by a dedicated person in the HSE to support the work of Operations and other teams who are vital to the delivery of mental health services and supports.